 6 Tips for Giving Better Employee Recognition at Work

-• Will this sound cheesy and miss the mark?
+- Will this sound cheesy and not genuine?

-• What types of actions am I supposed to be recognizing?
+- What types of actions or accomplishments am I supposed to be recognizing?

 One thing you know for sure: your team deserves more than a surface-level "good job."
 They deserve personalized, timely, and memorable recognition that keeps them motivated and feeling valued.
 But you're still not quite sure how to get started.